All you need to know about London's five royal palaces, and some expert advice on how to make the most of your time there.

 The Tower of London is the easternmost Historic Royal Palace.
-My favorite, Hampton Court Palace, is furthest west.
+My favorite, Hampton Court Palace, is the furthest west.
 Unless you’re staying nearby, this one really is worth enjoying over an entire day.
-Most people think of Henry VIII’s staggering Tudor palace, with its enormous working kitchen, stunning chapel and breathtaking Great Hall, but there is an entire second palace on the other side.
+Most people think of Henry VIII’s staggering Tudor palace, with its enormous working kitchen, stunning chapel, and breathtaking Great Hall, but there is an entire second palace on the other side.
 Soon after their accession, joint monarchs William III and Mary II asked Sir Christopher Wren to rebuild the hopelessly “old-fashioned” Hampton Court.

 Read more: Five things you didn't know about Henry VIII

 Wren demolished the Tudor building slowly as he created his Baroque masterpiece, which is handy since they ran out of money with only half the new palace built.
 The palace remains Janus-like, with two distinct faces, each fascinating in its own right.
 If the entrance price is a bit steep and you’re in the area, the park and parts of the grounds are free, including the wonderful, newly re-created Georgian kitchen garden, hidden under a car park.